by Herbie | Mar 27, 2026 | Regulatory Background

 by Herbie | Mar 25, 2026 | Uncategorized

 Title companies need a repeatable way to spot water well issues before closing.
-In Texas, that job gets more urgent on May 4, 2026, when TREC Form 61-0 becomes part of the conversation on rural and acreage deals.
-This is the short version: the form puts water wells,...
+In Texas, that job gets more urgent on July 1, 2026, when TREC Form 61-0 becomes mandatory/effective for applicable groundwater and surface-water-rights disclosures.
+This is the short...

 by Herbie | Mar 24, 2026 | Uncategorized